 April 24th 1924 was an important day for the people of Harwich with the official opening of the new train ferry terminal by Prince George and the employment prospects it brought with it.

-At 11.00 a special train arrived at Harwich town station with Prince George and later The Duke of Kent.
+At 11.00 a special train arrived at Harwich town station with Prince George who became Duke of Kent in 1934.
 Crowds gathered along with school parties and the Harwich Town Silver Band Played.
 The Prince was Accompanied by Sir Cyril Butler and officially welcomed to Harwich by the mayor Mrs Lucy Hill.
 The party made their way to the train ferry Terminal where the Prince officially set the bridge machinery in motion.
 After the official opening ceremony Captain Grigor gave the party a guided tour Of the new ferry before setting sail on the inaugural voyage to Zeebrugge.

 They had a single open deck which were equipped with four tracks: the two inner of 95 meters each; beyond two tracks of 72 metres each.
 This gave 334 metres effective length which 54 two-axle wagons.
-Armament consisted of four 12-pdr guns and “miscellaneous” anti-submarine weapons.
-Initially there were two high chimneys on each side that were connected at the top with a lattice support.
+Armament consisted of four 12-pdr guns and “miscellaneous”” anti-submarine weapons)no, just the guns.
+Initially there were two high funnels on each side that were connected at the top with a lattice support.

-Train Ferry No 1.
 Built in 1917 for the War Office service between Richborough and French ports, relocated to run between Harwich and Zeebrugge.
 The service was taken over by the LNER in 1934.
 From September 1939, she was requisitioned for military movements between Harwich and Calais, comprising ambulance trains and road vehicles.
 In June 1940 she took part in evacuations from the Channel Islands to Southampton Ltd., which relocated the service to run between Harwich and Zeebrugge .
 The service was taken over by the LNER in 1934.
 From September 1939, she was requisitioned for military movements between Harwich and Calais, comprising ambulance trains and road vehicles.
 In June 1940 she took part in evacuations from the Channel Islands to Southampton.